jimacoff/OFN-User-Guide---Master/advanced-features/collaboration-with-other-enterprises/enterprise-to-enterprise-permissions-e2es.md

 _Do you distribute through buying groups?
 If so make sure to check out the E2E requirements for buying groups below._

-#### 2\) I want to stock the products of a producer who is already on the OFN in my shop, what E2Es do I need?
+#### 2\) I want to stock the products of a producer who is already on the Abukem in my shop, what E2Es do I need?

-To start stocking the products of a producer who is already on the OFN, you must get the following E2E permissions from them.
+To start stocking the products of a producer who is already on the Abukem, you must get the following E2E permissions from them.

 * At a minimum, to stock a producer’s products in your store, you’ll need P-OC to add them to your order cycles.
 * If you wish to modify the producer’s price or stock level, you’ll need them to grant you P-I.